CVE-1999-1466

 01 // Technical Summary

-Cisco routers running versions 8.2 through 9.1 are vulnerable to an access control bypass, allowing remote attackers to circumvent firewall rules and potentially gain unauthorized access to internal networks.
-This vulnerability arises when using extended IP access lists with the 'established' keyword and the IP route cache enabled, potentially leading to data exfiltration or network compromise.
+Cisco routers running versions 8.2 through 9.1 are vulnerable to a critical access control bypass.
+This allows remote attackers to circumvent security measures and potentially gain unauthorized access to internal networks by exploiting a flaw in how the router handles extended IP access lists with the 'established' keyword when the IP route cache is enabled, leading to unauthorized network access.

 02 // Vulnerability Mechanism

-Step 1: Target Identification: The attacker identifies a Cisco router within the vulnerable version range (8.2-9.1) that uses extended IP access lists with the 'established' keyword and has IP route caching enabled.
+Step 1: Target Identification: The attacker identifies a Cisco router within the vulnerable version range (8.2-9.1) with extended IP access lists and the IP route cache enabled.

 03 // Deep Technical Analysis